AMEE/AMON/readme.markdown

 All of the fields for the "entities" section of the AMON data format are discussed in more detail below.

 * **entityId**: A UUID for the "entity".
 Required for an "entity"; however, systems that implement the AMON data format may relax this requirement to make the field optional for AMON formatted messages that are requesting than an "entity" be created.
-* **description**: An optional textual description of the entity.
-* **meterIds**: An array of "meter" UUIDs, representing the "meters" that belong to the "entity".
+* **deviceIds**: An array of "meter" UUIDs, representing the "devices" that belong to the "entity".
 * **meteringPointIds**: An array of "meteringPoint" UUIDs, representing the "meteringPoints" that belong to the "entity".

 ### <a name="reading_types"></a>Standard Reading Types

-All "meters" in the AMON data format must, in order to be able to describe/exchange metering/monitoring data, define "readings", to which "measurements" can then be associated via the defined "type".
+All "devices" in the AMON data format must, in order to be able to describe/exchange metering/monitoring data, define "readings", to which "measurements" can then be associated via the defined "type".

 As mentioned above, the AMON data format does not specify any requirement regarding what "reading" "types" must be.
 However, the following table represents "types" that are commonly used in the metering/monitoring field.
 If a "type" exists in the following table, it is recommended that this be used when using the data format, as this will improve the ability to interchange AMON formatted data between different systems.

-Each of the standard "types" below is listed with a proposed default "reading" "unit", which systems implementing AMON should use in the event that no unit is defined in a "meter" "reading" section for that "type".
+Each of the standard "types" below is listed with a proposed default "reading" "unit", which systems implementing AMON should use in the event that no unit is defined in a "device" "reading" section for that "type".

 <table>
   <thead>